|

 sleeping bag and insulating mattress, personal items) and also carry the

 weight but also to have it handy when you need it.
+Each passenger carries between 15 and 20 kg, total.
+This variation depends on the passenger´s personal equipment.
 The luggage that you

 do not take with you in the ice trekking stays at El Chaltén in our office.